OfficeDev/office-js-docs-pr/docs/outlook/use-sso-in-event-based-activation.md

 ---
 title: Enable single sign-on (SSO) in Outlook add-ins that use event-based activation
-description: 'Learn how to enable SSO when working in an event-based activation add-in' ms.date: 11/16/2021 ms.localizationpriority: medium
+description: 'Learn how to enable SSO when working in an event-based activation add-in.' ms.date: 11/16/2021 ms.localizationpriority: medium
 ---

 # Enable single sign-on (SSO) in Outlook add-ins that use event-based activation

 When an Outlook add-in uses event-based activation, the events run in a separate JavaScript runtime.
-After completing the steps in [Authenticate a user with a single-sign-on token in an Outlook add-in](authenticate-a-user-with-an-sso-token.md), this article describes additional steps to enable SSO for your event handling code.
+After completing the steps in [Authenticate a user with a single-sign-on token in an Outlook add-in](authenticate-a-user-with-an-sso-token.md), follow the additional steps described in this article to enable SSO for your event handling code.
 Once you enable SSO you can call the `getAccessToken()` API to get an access token with the user's identity.

 > [!NOTE]
 > The steps in this article only apply when running your Outlook add-in on Windows.
 This is because Outlook on Windows uses a JavaScript file, while Outlook on the web uses an HTML file that can reference the same JavaScript file.